LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ## Charts

-There are several charts that help you navigate your Loop actions.
-Clicking on each of the charts will also open up additional information.
+There are several charts on the main screen to help you navigate and understand Loop.
+Tapping on a chart on your phone opens up additional information.

 ### Glucose Chart

 ![Graph of Blood Glucose showing measured points and predicted dashed line](../operation/loop-settings/img/glucose_graph.jpg){width="400"}
 {align="center"}

+The Glucose Chart displays glucose values in your preferred units.

+!!! info "mg/dL or mmol/L"
-The glucose chart displays glucose values in your preferred units.
-If not, follow these instructions to [Change Glucose Units](onboarding.md#change-glucose-units).
-The vertical scale of the chart is calculated on the fly by Loop to be as useful as possible while including the highest and lowest readings in the chart.
+    If your preferred glucose unit are not displayed, follow these instructions to [Change Glucose Units](onboarding.md#change-glucose-units).

+The vertical scale is automatically adjusted by Loop to be as useful as possible while including the highest and lowest readings in the chart.

 The horizontal axis is set to go forward from the current time until your DIA (insulin duration) forward (so you can see what Loop thinks glucose will be eventually).
 It then goes back in time as far as it can, based upon the width in pixels of your screen.
 Note, if you turn your device to landscape mode you will have more screen real estate and thus will be able to see further back in time.

-The glucose correction range is shown as a blue bar on the glucose chart.
-Single-value range glucose range (such as 100-100 mg/dL), will have a narrower blue range.
+The glucose [Correction Range](therapy-settings.md#correction-range) is shown as a blue bar on the glucose chart.
+Single-value ranges (such as 100-100 mg/dL), will have a narrower blue bar.
 When a temporary override range is enabled, a darker blue bar where the overrides are set will be displayed, as well as the normal correction range in lighter blue.

-!!! warning ""
+!!! warning "Negative Glucose Predition"
-    If you have a crazy negative prediction - it is likely that you set an [override](../operation/features/workout.md) with a tiny sensitivity.
-Don't do that again.
-Best approach: Do not panic - this is a prediction only; not reality.
-Open the loop until the prediction settles down.
-In future, do not choose a tiny sensitivity to force less insulin, simply increase the correction range in your override - Loop will reduce your basal rate at the next cycle (within 5 minutes).
+    If you have a crazy negative glucose prediction - it is likely that you set an [Override](../operation/features/workout.md) with a tiny sensitivity.

-The eventual glucose displayed on the right side of the chart does NOT take into account a recently enacted temp basal.
-In other words, if you are above glucose range and Loop just enacted a high temp basal to help, the eventual glucose does not reflect the expected lowering of glucoses that would result from that recently enacted temp basal.
-Loop waits until the insulin has actually been delivered before it "uses" the insulin in its calculations for glucose impacts.
-If you suspended your pump or had a "no delivery" alarm shortly after the temp basal was started, you would want that accurately reflected in the insulin on board and associated eventual glucose.
+    * Do not panic - this is a prediction only; not reality.

+    Best approach:

+    * Open the loop until the prediction settles down.
+    * In future, do not choose a tiny sensitivity to force less insulin
+        * Increase the correction range in your override with a moderate change in sensitivity (50% to 90%)
+        * Loop will reduce your basal rate at the next cycle (within 5 minutes)
+        * Be cautious adding carbs during an override - make sure you understand the effects first

 If you tap on the Glucose Chart itself, it will open the Predicted Glucose chart described below.